 Many finance organizations are looking beyond automation toward process improvement and transformation so they can take the automation dividend further.
 In Accounting, process transformation versus simply automating existing steps (typically by automating spreadsheet activities and data entry) can appear in many forms.

-Read this white paper for two more questions you should be asking, along with the eight signs you need to know whether RPA or financial close automation is the best fit for your accounting and finance teams.
+Read this white paper for the eight signs you need to know whether RPA or financial close automation is the best fit for your accounting and finance teams.